logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 ## What's HotROD demo application? ##

 HotROD (Rides on Demand) is a demo application, created by Logz.io, that consists of several microservices that send requests to each other.
-The application is used to illustrate the use of the OpenTracing API.
+The application illustrates the use of the OpenTracing API.
 It can be run standalone, but requires a Jaeger backend to view the traces.

 The _HotROD (Rides on Demand)_ application generates a web page with four customer buttons to order a car to the customer's business to pick up passengers or merchandise for delivery to a desired location.